KXJiao/2016-Summer-Projects/README.md

 			7. Right-click on the "hello-jni" project, navigate to "Run As" -> "Android Application"

 				1. You may encounter this error: "Unsupported major.minor version 52.0"

+				2. Unfortunately, as of now we have not been able to resolve the above error.

 Figure 1.0:
 ![instruction2](https://cloud.githubusercontent.com/assets/9889325/16841575/d4503f36-49a7-11e6-8a5d-daa76ef46b32.PNG)